nf-core/viralmetagenome/docs/output.md

 :::

-By default, viralmetagenome will only provide the report and log files if Trimmomatic is selected.
+By default, nf-core/viralmetagenome will only provide the report and log files if Trimmomatic is selected.
 The trimmed reads can be saved by specifying `--save_intermediate_reads` or `--save_final_reads 'trimming'`.

 ### UMI-deduplication

-UMI-deduplication can be done at the read level using [`HUMID`](https://humid.readthedocs.io/en/latest/usage.html).
-Viralmetagenome also provides the opportunity to extract the UMI from the read using [`UMI-tools extract`](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html#step-3--extract-the-umis) if the UMI is not in the header.
+UMI-deduplication can be done at the read level using [`HUMID`](https://humid.readthedocs.io/en/latest/usage.html). nf-core/viralmetagenome also provides the opportunity to extract the UMI from the read using [`UMI-tools extract`](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html#step-3--extract-the-umis) if the UMI is not in the header.
 Results will be stored in the `preprocessing/umi` directory.

 :::note{title="Output files" collapse}